What does paper cost? About a penny per sheet, give or take.

 - This number is over 400 million when we look at the combined paper and cardboard data:

-- Interestingly, printing is not the main paper consumption category.
+- Interestingly, global paper consumption statistics show printing is not the main paper consumption category.
 Packaging is:

 - Production volumes when grouped by type look similar to the graph on consumption above: